TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 ### Macro Level: From Client to Developer and Back

+// client team handoff, scrum, cards/stories, gogo, circle back, scrum.... debrief.

 ### Micro Level: What You Do as the Developer

+// tech used, who gets spoken to, where debugs are usually needed, when tests are written, how deployment goes, interactions with other team members.

 ## Principles of Good Programming

-Separation of concerns, be lazy, KISS,
+// Separation of concerns, be lazy, KISS,

 ## Other "Dumb" Questions Answered